AdobeDocs/genstudio.en/help/user-guide/content/customize-template.md

 ## Template preview

 When you [upload a template](use-templates.md#upload-a-template), GenStudio for Performance Marketers scans the HTML file for recognized fields.
-You have an opportunity to review your [template elements](use-templates.md#template-elements) and confirm that you identified them properly with [recognized field names](#recognized-field-names).
+Use the preview to review your [template elements](use-templates.md#template-elements) and confirm that you identified them properly with the [recognized field names](#recognized-field-names).

 Example Preview for an email template: